 Benefits to diagnosing Alzheimer's early

 Early diagnosis of AD is important for many reasons.
-People who begin treatment for AD earlier may be able to preserve their cognitive function for a longer period of time.1 People who are diagnosed early also have the opportunity to set up an advanced directive, choose a legal and medical power of attorney, make end-of-life decisions, and have discussions with their families about living arrangements and how those arrangements may change as their disease progresses.1 People who are diagnosed with AD earlier also have the opportunity to set up good support networks, but most importantly, they have the opportunity to participate in AD research, which can benefit not only the patient and their family but many other future AD patients.1
+Beginning treatment earlier may help to preserve a person's cognitive function for a longer period of time.
+An earlier diagnosis may create the opportunity to set up an advanced directive, choose a legal and medical power of attorney, make end-of-life decisions, and have discussions with their families about living arrangements and how those arrangements may change as their disease progresses.1

 Technology to help diagnose Alzheimer's

-The researchers are using technology that looks at patient DNA in real-time to understand cell functions and to classify biomarkers specific to AD and other neuro-cognitive impairments.2 As biomarkers are chemical signals within cells, these tests use DNA filaments to test cellular chemistry in order to understand how cells are functioning, or more importantly how they are malfunctioning.
+Advances in technology can look at patient DNA in real-time to understand cell functions and to classify biomarkers (chemical signals within cells) specific to AD and other neuro-cognitive impairments.
+These tests use DNA filaments to analyze cellular chemistry to understand cell functions better, both the normal processes and the cause and impact when they malfunction.2

 These new technologies are still in development and require more extensive clinical trials.
 They have important implications for ongoing and future AD research.
 Currently, the only definitive way to diagnose someone with AD is by examining the brain in a post-mortem autopsy.1,2